 The winner will be announced November 4, 2019 on the keynote stage in Shanghai.
 In the meantime, you can review and rate each of the nominees until October 8.

-Here are highlights from the four nominees; click on the links for the full applications:
+Check out highlights from the five nominees and click on the links for the full applications:

 Launched at the Paris Summit in 2014, the community has continued to award winners at every Summit to users who show how open infrastructure is making a difference and provide strategic value in their organization.

-Previous winners include City Network, AT&T, CERN, China Mobile, Comcast, NTT Group and the Tencent TStack Team.
+Previous winners include City Network, AT&T, CERN, China Mobile, Comcast, NTT Group, the Tencent TStack Team and VEXXHOST.